-- deployer: WebLogic: The DeploymentManager is running locally on an administration server and any files referenced during the deployment session are treated as if they are local to the administration server. - deployer: WebLogic.remote: The DeploymentManager is running remotely to the WebLogic administration server and any files referenced during the deployment session are treated as being remote to the administration server and may require uploading.
-For example, a distribute operation includes uploading the application files to the administration server.

-deployer: WebLogic.authenticated: This is an internal, unpublished URI, usable by applications such as a console servlet that is already authenticated and has access to the domain management information.
-The DeploymentManager is running locally on a WebLogic administration server and any files referenced during the deployment session are treated as if they are local to the administration server.
+- deployer: WebLogic: The DeploymentManager is running locally on an Administration Server and any files referenced during the deployment session are treated as if they are local to the Administration Server. - deployer: WebLogic.remote: The DeploymentManager is running remotely to the WebLogic Server Administration Server and any files referenced during the deployment session are treated as being remote to the Administration Server and may require uploading.
+For example, a distribute operation includes uploading the application files to the Administration Server. - deployer: WebLogic. authenticated: This is an internal, unpublished URI, usable by applications such as a console servlet that is already authenticated and has access to the domain management information.
+The DeploymentManager is running locally on a WebLogic Administration Server and any files referenced during the deployment session are treated as if they are local to the Administration Server.